Azure/azure-sdk/docs/golang/design.md

 - **Compatibility** - Often times you do not control a dependency and it may choose to evolve in a direction that is incompatible with your original use.
 - **Security** - If a security vulnerability is discovered in a dependency, it may be difficult or time consuming to get the vulnerability corrected if Microsoft does not control the dependency's code base.

+{% include requirement/MUST id="golang-dependencies-exch-types" %} limit exchange types to those provided by the standard library (**NO EXCEPTIONS**).

 {% include requirement/MUST id="golang-dependencies-azure-core" %} depend on the `azcore` package for functionality that is common across all client packages.
 This package includes APIs for HTTP connectivity, global configuration, logging, and credential handling, and more.

 {% include requirement/MUSTNOT id="golang-dependencies-approved-list" %} be dependent on any other packages within the client package distribution package, with the exception of the following: